History of Political Thought

 - Contact Hours: 2 lectures per week; 1 tutorial per fortnight

-- Module Personnel: Lecturer - Dr. Peter Stone
+- Module Personnel: Lecturer - Dr Gavin Morrison

 Upon completion of this module, it is expected that students should have:

-- become familiar with major political theorists from that history, such as Plato, Augustine, Hobbes, Marx, and Nietzsche;
+2. Become familiar with major political theorists from that history, such as Plato, Augustine, Hobbes, Rousseau, and Marx;

 This module will introduce students to the history of political thought from the time of classical Greece to the present era.
 It will accomplish this task by covering the following five major topics from that history:

-- the idea of the social contract, introduced in the early modern era;
+3. The ideas of liberalism and the social contract, introduced in the early modern era;

-- the relationship between freedom and reason, a relationship explored in eighteenth and nineteenth-century German political thought;
+4. The relationship between freedom and reason, a relationship explored in eighteenth and nineteenth-century political thought; and